jiportilla/ACME-demo/script/IEAM-policy-demo.md

 Notice ACME `DEV's` current configuration of `properties` and `constraints`.
 These `properties` and `constraints` comprise this node's `policy`, and enable this node to identify its capabilities and highlight its differences.
 When combined with other policies, it will also inform the type of workloads it will run.

+Notice no edge services are running on the Dev node.

 * Optional

 	Register `CAM-A` and `CAM-B` nodes using the `CLI` command: